Another Dayplugin-autotooltip__default plugin-autotooltip_bigAnother Day

 It's mid-July now, and temperatures at the InSight lander's location on Mars (south-west corner of Elysium in the northern hemisphere) are teetering on the edge and about to fall.
 At the end of the month - July 30th - NASA's Perseverance rover (formerly known as the Mars 2020 rover) gets its first launch opportunity.
 It had previously been scheduled to launch two weeks earlier but, you know, things happened.

-This page is currently inactive for 2019 conjunction (until next conjunction in 2021)
+This page is currently ACTIVE for 2021 conjunction

 Mars is heading for a solar conjunction, which in layman's terms means it's on the opposite side of the sun from the Earth.
 For a short period, no commands will be sent to the Mars spacecraft (which includes landers and rovers) since the sun's corona could corrupt those commands and result in unintended actions, disablement of the spacecraft or worse.